-We are delighted to introduce the first cohort of Commonwealth Startup Fellows who began their programme this week with a bootcamp in Accra, Ghana.
+We are delighted to introduce Cohort One of the Commonwealth Startup Fellows who began their programme with a bootcamp in Accra, Ghana.

 Below is the list of twenty businesses and their founders, who join the CSF programme.